citp/privacy-policy-historical/s/sb/sbs/sbstransit.com.sg.md

 • | We collect personally identifiable information when you register at our website.
 ---|---
-• | When you subscribe with us, we ask for your name, mobile contact number, ez-link card number, email address and other personal information.
+• | When you subscribe with us, we ask for your name, mobile contact number, fare card number, email address and other personal information.
 Once you subscribe with us, you are not anonymous to us.
 • | We shall use the information collected for the following purposes: to notify you if there are updates on the services you have subscribed/registered for.
 However, SBS Transit shall at no time be held responsible or liable in any way for the loss, theft or other disclosure of the said information.
 • | We will not sell your personally identifiable information to anyone.
 • |  We will send personally identifiable information about you to other companies or people when: